jenndiaz/jenndiaz/README.md

 # 👩🏼‍💻 Jennifer Grenier Diaz - Full Stack Software Engineer 🏔
 * I am passionate about web development that is accessible and inclusive
 * I am currently based in Fort Collins, Colorado
-* When not at my computer I enjoy Mountain Biking, Skiing, and Hiking
+* When not at my computer I enjoy mountain miking, skiing, and hiking
 * My pronouns are she/her.

 ## Languages and Tools